 Sadly, under the leadership of Secretary Betsey DeVos, our nation’s education policies are heading backward.
 She has reversed regulations meant to protect students from on-campus sexual assault, dismissed hundreds of civil rights complaints from students, and suggested that federal dollars should be spent on firearms instead of school supplies.
 These policies are an affront to her Department’s mission to promote school safety and educational excellence for all students.

-Instead, we must focus on policies that will put our students on a path toward long success by expanding early education, tackling college affordability, investing in career and technical education, and expanding access to mental health services.m students, and suggested that federal dollars should be spent on firearms instead of school supplies.
-These policies are an affront to her Department’s mission to promote school safety and educational excellence for all students.
+Instead, we must focus on policies that will put our students on a path toward sustained success by expanding early education, tackling college affordability, investing in career and technical education, and expanding access to mental health services.

 More on Public Education